The abstract art revolution transformed the art world to its very core.

 In the piece, you still see Picasso’s fragmentation of a town yet you can see examples of people’s suffering as the bombing raid is carried out.

-This painting, which was his depiction of a Nazi bombing campaign on a Spanish village during the Spanish Civil War, was able to mask the horrors just enough to avoid persecution yet still paint a scene of real horror.
+This painting, which was his depiction of a Nazi bombing campaign on a Spanish village during the Spanish Civil War, is an anti-war painting thanks to the scene of real horror.

 By diving into the meaning of such pieces, it gives you a much greater appreciation for a skill of an artist and the processes they went through to extract meaning in an unconventional style.